HasanTarik-REC/Note-Collections/Second Year/Even Semester/Design and Analysis of Algorithms/Chapter 1 (Basics of Algorithm).md

 -  The best-case complexity of the algorithm is the function defined by the minimum number of steps taken in any instance of size n.<br/>
 -   The worst-case complexity of the algorithm is the function defined by the maximum number of steps taken in any instance of size n.<br/>
--   The average-case complexity of the algorithm, which is the function defined by the average number of steps over all instances of size n.<br/>
+-   The average-case complexity of the algorithm, which is the function defined by the average number of steps taken over all instances of size n.<br/>

 ### **The efficiency of an algorithm**